CraftRTL: High-quality Synthetic Data Generation for Verilog Code Models with Correct-by-Construction Non-Textual Representations and Targeted Code Repair: Improving Verilog Coding with Correct-by-Construction Non-Textual Representations and Targeted Code Repair

 Building on the error report, we further develop a targeted code repair dataset to address these common errors.
 This dataset is constructed using two main sources: the errors identified in the Error Report and correct code snippets gathered from open-source repositories.
 We introduced the identified errors into correct code snippets to create repair problems, which include a problem description, erroneous code implementation, and hints about the nature of the error and how to fix it.
 This targeted strategy enables the model to learn how to avoid common errors and generate improved code completions, thereby enhancing model accuracy.

 \paragraph{Quality Assurance with LLM Validation} To ensure the reliability of the error report and the code repair dataset, we implemented a two-phase validation process with LLMs.
-In the first phase, we conducted a self-consistency check of the Error Report by having the language model attempt to fix the error code based on the report’s hints.
-This step verifies the accuracy of the report by confirming that the model can resolve the errors using the provided guidance.
+In the first phase, we conducted a self-consistency check of the Error Report by having the language model attempt to the fix error code based on the report’s hints.
+This step verifies the accuracy of the report by confirming that the model can resolve the errors using the provided guidance, whereas directly prompting the LLM without detailed error reports could resolve only 13\% of the errors.
 In the second phase, during the generation of the code repair dataset, we apply self-verification, including deduplication, syntax filtering, and benchmark decontamination.
 These measures ensure the dataset's quality and uniqueness, preventing overlap with evaluation benchmarks.